 My collecting policy is to get one specimen of every Kodak model.
 As you can see on this website, this worked well.
-There are very few models I do not have, but it has taken me about 30 years so far and it will take me some more years to find the missing models.
+There are very few models I do not have, but it has taken me over 35 years so far and it will take me some more years to find the missing models.

 My collection is not large at all, a little more than 100 cameras.
 A number of them are from the 1920's and 1930's, but their value is so low that it does not make any sense to try to sell them.
 So the core of my collection is even smaller than 100 cameras.